Personal Protective Equipment Requirements in Construction

 Frequently Asked Questions

-OSHA is proposing this rule to clarify its Personal Protective Equipment (PPE) requirements for the construction industry.
-The revision would require explicitly that PPE must fit workers properly.
+In this final rule, OSHA updates its Personal Protective Equipment (PPE) requirements for the construction industry to state explicitly that PPE must fit workers properly.

-OSHA is proposing this revision to increase clarity of its PPE fit requirement for the construction industry and make the PPE fit requirement for the construction industry identical to general industry and maritime requirements.
+OSHA is issuing this final rule to increase clarity of its PPE fit requirement for the construction industry and make the PPE fit requirement for the construction industry substantially similar to general industry and shipyard requirements.

 The issue of improperly fitting PPE is particularly important for smaller construction workers, including some women, who may not be able to use standard size PPE.